-For semesters prior to and including Spring 2017, students have one year to file their appeals.
-For example, a student appealing a Fall 2016 course would need to have his/her appeal filed by the last day of classes for the Fall 2017 semester.
+For semesters prior to and including Spring 2017, students had one year to file their appeals.

-Starting with Summer 2017 courses and beyond, students will need to file their appeals according to the schedule listed here:
+For classes completed Summer 2017 and later, students need to file their appeals according to the schedule listed below:

 |Appeals from any fall semester